What Is An IP PBX?

-What Is A PBX?
+What Is A IP PBX?

-Also known as an IP PBX, Unified Communications System or business phone system, a PBX acts as the central switching system for phone calls within a business.
-PBX systems handle internal traffic between stations and act as the gatekeeper to the outside world.
+Also known as a PBX, Unified Communications System or business phone system, a PBX acts as the central switching system for phone calls within a business.
+IP PBX systems handle internal traffic between stations and act as the gatekeeper to the outside world.
 The initials PBX stand for Private Branch Exchange, a very old fashioned term for a system that has evolved significantly over the past century.

 A traditional PBX is made up of two key elements: lines and stations.
 The lines, sometimes called trunks, are connections to the global public switched telephony network (PSTN) by way of a telephone company.
 Stations are simply telephones or other endpoint devices like fax machines, modems and credit card terminals.